Irma P. Hall

 Irma Dolores Player Hall (born June 3, 1935) is an American actress who has appeared in films and television shows since the early 1970s.
 Hall often played matriarchal figures in films including A Family Thing, The Ladykillers and Soul Food, in which she portrayed Josephine "Big Mama Joe" Joseph, a role she reprised in the television series of the same name.
 Hall earned an NAACP Image Award nomination for portraying the character in the film version.

 She also appeared in Collateral and two films by director Werner Herzog.
 For her performance in The Ladykillers, she won the Jury Prize at the 2004 Cannes Film Festival.

 Early life

 Hall was born Irma Dolores Player Hall in Beaumont, Texas, on June 3, 1935, the daughter of Samuel Player, a saxophone player for the Rhumboogie Café, and Josephine Hall, who worked as an admission clerk at a hospital.
 She and her parents moved to Chicago's South Side in 1942, as Hall's parents wanted their daughter to have better opportunities in education.
-Hall attended Briar Cliff College in Sioux City, Iowa, but transferred at Texas College where she graduated.
+Hall attended Briar Cliff College in Sioux City, Iowa, but transferred at Texas College, from which she graduated in 1956.

 Beginning in 1962, she taught French, Spanish, and other languages at Booker T. Washington High School in Houston, and James Madison High School in Dallas.
 Hall continued to teach until she began acting full time in 1984.